Edward William Cole: Cole's Book Arcade

 Cole's Book Arcade was opened in its new location on 27 January 1883 and grew into one of the great book businesses of Australia.
 It became known as "the prettiest sight in Melbourne".
 Such was its renown that Cole's Book Arcade was visited by writers Rudyard Kipling and Mark Twain during their travels to Australia.
 The shop was a huge three story space, with new books on the ground floor, used books on the first, and knick-knacks on the top.
 Over the years it expanded in size and variety of offerings, such as a music department and cafe, and a small orchestra played on the first floor at lunchtimes.
 Eventually it ran right through to Little Collins Street and incorporated buildings on either side.
-The statement that there was once a stock of two million books is manifestly absurd, but the arcade certainly had one of the largest stocks of books in the world.
-Members of the public were invited to walk through the arcade, and to spend as much time as they liked turning over the books or even reading them, with no pressure to purchase.
-The business continued to prosper and Cole eventually opened various new departments including one of printing.

 Funny Picture Books

 He compiled and published a large number of popular books, of which the Cole's Funny Picture Book series, which was launched with great publicity on Christmas Eve 1879, and Cole's Fun Doctor were most successful, their sales running into many hundreds of thousands.
 Another publication (early 1900s) was Cole's Treasury of Song, A Collection of the Most Popular Songs [Old and New] containing about a thousand songs.